Definition of Overactive Bladder

 Overactive Bladder often goes untreated due to lack of awareness.
-However, when diagnosed, OAB can be helped quickly, greatly affecting quality of life.
+However, when diagnosed, OAB can be helped quickly, greatly affect quality of life.

-If you are unsure whether you should contact a doctor, here are some symptoms to look for in an Overactive Bladder:
+If you are unsure whether you should contact a doctor, below are some symptoms to look for in an Overactive Bladder.

 - Frequently needing to use the bathroom, or frequent sudden urges to urinate